nevermined-io/app_docs/docs/getting-started/faq.md

 ## What is Nevermined App?

 The Nevermined App allows Data & AI developers to create tokenized subscriptions that allow them to monetize their data assets or web services.
-The Nevermined App simply creates NFTs according to the time and price conditions set by the publisher.
-This smart contract then tokengates your assets for a set period of time to wallets that own the NFTs.
-No NFT = No Access.
+These Smart Subscriptions simply create access tokens according to the time and price conditions set by the publisher.
+This smart contract then tokengates your assets for a set period of time to wallets that own the access token.
+No Smart Subscription token = No Access.

 ## Who can use Nevermined App?